National WIC Association

 Ginger Roberts-Scott, State Director Section Representative

-Eriko Robinson, Nutrition Services Section Representative
+Eriko Robinson, Nutrition Services Representative

 Sarah Younker, NWA Staff Liaison